Harrogate Bus Company: Harrogate Electrics

-The 1
+In October 2018, the 24 to Pateley Bridge became mainly electric-bus operated, with 2 battery-electric Optare Solo SR EVs branded in the Harrogate Electrics livery allocated for the route, however these buses have since been withdrawn from use.

+The1

-The 1 brand encompasses a group of routes (1, 1A, 1B, 1C and 1D), which operate between Harrogate and Knaresborough via Starbeck.
-Routes operate at a combined ten minute frequency between Harrogate and Knaresborough, with services extending at a reduced frequency to housing estates within Knaresborough – Aspin (1A), Eastfield (1B), Carmires (1C) and The Pastures (1D).
-The non-suffixed route 1 is curtailed to serve Harrogate and Starbeck only, and is used for buses leaving the company's depot in the early morning and returning in the evening.
+The 1 brand encompasses a group of routes (1, 1A, 1B and 1C), which operate between Harrogate and Knaresborough via Starbeck.
+Routes operate at a combined ten minute frequency between Harrogate and Knaresborough, with services extending at a reduced frequency to housing estates within Knaresborough – Aspin (1A), Eastfield (1B), and Carmires/The Pastures (1C).
+The non-suffixed route 1 serves Harrogate, Starbeck, and Knaresborough only.

-Services are operated by a fleet of nine Wright Eclipse Urban bodied Volvo B7RLE single-deck vehicles, dedicatedly branded for the route in a two-tone red livery.
+Since November 2024, services are operated by a fleet of Mercedes-Benz eCitaros in a red livery.
 Features include free WiFi, USB charging and audio-visual next-stop information.

-The 7
+The7

 The 7 runs between Harrogate and Leeds via Wetherby, Boston Spa and Seacroft at an hourly frequency.

-Services are operated by a fleet of seven Wright Eclipse Urban 2 bodied Volvo B7RLE single-deck vehicles, dedicatedly branded for the route in a two-tone red livery.
-Features include free WiFi, USB charging and audio-visual next stop information.
+Since December 2024, services are operated by a fleet of Mercedes-Benz eCitaros in a red livery.
+Features include free WiFi, USB charging and audio-visual next-stop information.

-The 36
+The36 / 36 Electric

-The 36 is one of the group's flagship services, running between Leeds and Harrogate via Harewood up to every ten minutes, with three buses per hour extending to Ripon via Ripley.
+The 36 is one of the group's flagship services, running between Leeds and Harrogate via Harewood up to every ten minutes, and extending to Ripon via Ripley every 30 minutes.

-Services are operated by a fleet of sixteen high-specification Wright Gemini 3 bodied Volvo B5TL double-deck vehicles, dedicatedly branded for the route in a two-tone black and red livery.
+Services are operated by a fleet of high-specification Wright Gemini 3 bodied Volvo B5TL and Alexander Dennis E400EV double-deck vehicles, dedicatedly branded for the route in a two-tone black and red livery.
 Features include free WiFi, USB charging, coach-style seating with a 2+1 arrangement upstairs, an on-board library and audio-visual next stop information.

-Sky Class X98/X99

-The X98/X99 is one of the group's flagship services.
-The X98 runs between Deighton Bar, Wetherby and Leeds via Collingham and Scarcroft during the day, while the X99 starts at Wetherby and in addition runs through Linton and East Keswick.
-Both routes each run every hour, which combined makes buses from Wetherby to Leeds run every 30 minutes.

-Services are operated by a fleet of 4 Alexander Dennis Enviro400 MMC double-deck vehicles in the company's Sky Class specification, dedicatedly branded for the route in a two-tone silver and red livery.
-Features include free WiFi, USB and wireless charging, group seating with tables, individual seating upstairs, an on-board library and audio-visual next stop announcements.

 Fleet and operations

 Depots

+The former West Yorkshire Road Car Company depot at Grove Park in Harrogate was sold for redevelopment in the early 1990s.
+Following which Harrogate & District Travel operated from two depots; minibuses being based at Camwal Road in Starbeck and conventional buses at Manse Lane in Knaresborough.

+Both depots soon became too small to accommodate an increasing fleet and the former Vibroplant depot on Prospect Road in Starbeck was purchased.
+The whole fleet was then operated from a single site, with the exception of one vehicle that remained out-stationed at Upper Nidderdale High School in Pateley Bridge.